Arrested in South Carolina – What to do:

 Representation at the Criminal Bond Hearing

-Your loved one has the right to have a criminal defense lawyer represent him or her at a bond hearing.
-The bond hearing attorneys at the Strom Law Firm, LLC can argue the merits of your bond to the Judge.
-Contact us today for a free consultation to see how we can help.
+Your loved one has the right to have a criminal defense lawyer represent him or her at a bond hearing and it is important to contact the bond hearing attorneys at the Strom Law Firm, LLC as soon as possible to ensure adequate representation, if necessary, at the bond hearing.

 What You Can Expect At Bond Court